-What Is a Corporate Hackathon?
+How Do You Plan a Corporate Hackathon?

-A well-organized series of corporate hackathons can lead to remarkable business opportunities.
+A well-organised series of corporate hackathons can lead to remarkable business opportunities.
 Beyond the winning projects, hackathons feed the entire set of ideas produced into the opportunity discovery pipeline — making them discoverable and usable across the company.
 At the cultural level, hackathons promote collaboration, sharing, and a multidisciplinary approach to problem-solving.

-As defined in Innovation Mode 2.0, the lifecycle of a corporate hackathon unfolds in four phases — each with distinct activities, stakeholders, and deliverables.
+The lifecycle of a corporate hackathon unfolds in four phases — each with distinct activities, stakeholders, and deliverables.
 The framework is the same whether the event runs in 24 hours or stretches across five weeks.

 Design